Why optional stopping can be a problem for Bayesians

-We also sample data from the alternative distribution $\H_1$: first we sample a mean from a standard normal distribution, and then we sample $10$ observations from a normal distribution with this just obtained mean, and variance $1$.
+We also sample data from the alternative distribution $\H_1$: first we sample a mean from a standard normal distribution (readers that consider this `sampling from the prior' to be strange are urged to read on), and then we sample $10$ observations from a normal distribution with this just obtained mean, and variance $1$.
 Next, we calculate the posterior odds from Eq.~\eqref{eq:posterior odds Rouders experiment}.
-Again, we perform $20,000$ replicate experiments of $10$ samples each, and we obtain the pink histogram in Figure~\ref{fig:Rouder a}.
-We see that for the null hypothesis, most samples favour the null (the values of the Bayes factor are smaller than $1$), for the alternative hypothesis we see that the bins for higher values of the posterior odds are higher.
+Again, we perform $20,000$ replicate experiments of $10$ data points each, and we obtain the pink histogram in Figure~\ref{fig:Rouder a}.
+We see that for the null hypothesis, most samples favor the null (the values of the Bayes factor are smaller than $1$), for the alternative hypothesis we see that the bins for higher values of the posterior odds are higher.